jacobbridges/100-Days-Of-AI/day/2/README.md

 ### 2-deep-dive-into-ChatPromptTemplate.ipynb

+Demonstrate the creation of a simple chatbot using the `ChatPromptTemplate` from the `langchain.prompts` module.
+The chatbot is programmed to respond with 'BING BONG' to any input it receives from the user.
+The `from_messages` method is used to define the chat flow, which includes system instructions, human inputs, and AI responses.

-Simulate a chat with `ChatPromptTemplate`, then attempt to use it with the `mistral-7b-openorca`.
-It doesn't work quite like I expected, but I assume this is the fault of the model and not the prompt.
+In the end I attempted to use the template with the `mistral-7b-openorca`.
+It doesn't work quite like I expected, but I assume this is because the model was trained to use OpenAI's `ChatML` format for conversations which is not supported by langchain.
+More information available in the notebook.